 Day 1: Arrival at Kathmandu

-Day 2: Early scenic mountain flight.
-Drive from Kathmandu to Pokhara via White river rafting
+Day 2: Early morning scenic mountain flight.
+Later drive from Kathmandu to Pokhara via White river rafting

 Day 4: Zip Flyer, Bungee Jumping, and Peace Pagoda: